• fausto.ciccacci@unicamillus.org

 Biography

-His professional activity led him to visit and work in numerous African countries (Mozambique, Swaziland, Malawi, the Democratic Republic of the Congo, the Republic of Guinea, South Africa, Kenya) in close contact with local professionals and national health institutions.
+His professional activity has taken him to visit and work in numerous African countries (Mozambique, Swaziland, Malawi, Democratic Republic of the Congo, Republic of Guinea, South Africa, Kenya) in close contact with local professionals and national health institutions.